|Quantify and qualify sources of online mentions

 View of the back-end of a WordPress website

 Remember I’m talking about small business websites – sites that do not receive millions of visitors every hour of the day.
-These website owners do not want to have to reinvent the wheel when it comes to how to building their website.
+These website owners do not want to have to reinvent the wheel when it comes to building their websites.
 They just want to ensure their website will be accessible and affordable and that it can be customized with content that accurately and professionally represents them in the marketplace.